Brancum History, Family Crest & Coats of Arms

 "The church [of Colon, Cornwall] is said to have been erected and endowed by Walter Bronscomb, bishop of Exeter, about the year 1250, and by him appropriated to the Augustine canons of his college of Glaseney near Penryn."

-Important Dates for the Brancum family
+Early History of the Brancum family

 This web page shows only a small excerpt of our Brancum research.
 Another 109 words (8 lines of text) covering the years 132 and 1327 are included under the topic Early Brancum History in all our PDF Extended History products and printed products wherever possible.